bus710/headless/README.md

 ## How to use

 Just run one by one in the terminal with **sudo**.
-(Flutter and Delve don't need the sudo permission.)
+(source, Flutter, and go-get don't need the sudo permission.)

 ```
 $ git clone https://github.com/bus710/headless